 When I was 26 – also smoker and also a writer – I read that and probably rolled my eyes before saying, “Oh, for God’s sake!”

 To this day, I can read that sentence over and over (as I have while writing this post) and wonder, What the fuck does that even MEAN?

 And this is why I was confused by the confusion of people who read Franzen’s “Ten Rules for Novelists.”

 It’s so short and so useless on a universal level that I won’t even try to comment.
-To my mind that list could have been written by few people besides the guy who wrote the ridiculous sentence mentioned above that has haunted me for nearly a quarter of a decade.
+To my mind that list could have been written by few people besides the guy who wrote the ridiculous sentence mentioned above that has haunted me for nearly a quarter of a century.

 I didn’t think I could like him less as a writer, but he certainly helped me out with that.

 There is one columnist in The Guardian who really didn’t get why people hated it (because they hate him) so much.
 An apologist for someone like Franzen is precisely what we don’t need in this world right now; let’s wait until the numbers of asshole white guys who don’t even realize their unfair advantage in society have nearly died off, thus becoming worthy of pity or defense in the only way possible.